yeokm1/yeokm1.github.io-hugo/content/post/2020/10/how-i-got-the-rarest-sg-aviation-cert/index.md

 Of course last longer better for pilots lah.
 Like the American one for PPL.

 Officially it's in the regulations.

-Unofficially, it's anyone's guess.
+I heard it's actually meant for pilots who are in the process of converting to the full license.

 ## How did I apply for this validation?